I went to visit my mum in Athens, a new adventure! It was a jam-packed couple of days! Here are what we did and the unique places you need to go!

 Kalamaki Kolonaki is a Greek-inspired restaurant that takes its inspiration from Greek cuisine, which has been more than a thousand years.
 Kalamaki is often interchanged with Souvlaki, a famous Greek food item.
-It typically consists of almost minced meat and is served with grilled vegetables in perfection.
+It typically consists of almost minced meat and is ideally served with grilled vegetables.

 Pit Espresso Ristorante Bar